jnpaulson/IntroDataSci/index.md

 *   Textbook information:
 	There is no required textbook.
-See the [syllabus](syllabus.html) for more information.
+See the [syllabus](syllabus.html) and [calendar](#Calendar) for more information.

-*   Other links:
+* Check the github page for the course: [https://github.com/hcorrada/MTEC_CADi2015/tree/gh-pages](https://github.com/hcorrada/MTEC_CADi2015/tree/gh-pages)

-	Check the github page for the course: [https://github.com/hcorrada/MTEC_CADi2015/tree/gh-pages](https://github.com/hcorrada/MTEC_CADi2015/tree/gh-pages)
+##Calendar

-##Syllabus
+This calendar will be updated through the semester as needed.

-The official syllabus detailing course policies, calendar and other details can be found [here](syllabus.html)
+See below to understand lecture status code.